coder/docs/guides/moving-to-oss.md

 We recommend manually creating a new workspace in Coder OSS and using a utility such as `scp` or `rsync` to copy the home directory from your v1 workspace.

-You can run the following commands inside a Coder v1 workspace to create a Coder OSS workspace and migrate your files:
+Inside a v1 workspace, run the following commands to:

+1. Download the Coder OSS CLI
+1. Create a Coder OSS workspace
+1. rsync your files to the new workspace

 ```sh
 # Download the Coder OSS CLI (alias "codeross")